codeispoetry/sharepicgenerator/README.md

 #### code/build
 Here reside the Javascript and SCSS-files.
 They are compiled by Grunt.

-### code/node_modules
-Are installed by nmp.
-Nothing to do here.
-Will not be commited.
-Use _npm install_ to create folder and its content.

-### docker
-The Dockerfiles are here.
-They are referred to from docker-compose.yml.

 ### fonts
 All font-files are linked into to webserver-container, so that inkscape can use them.
 Handle webfonts in _code/dist/fonts_ independently from that.